zama-ai/fhevm-solidity/README.md

 ### Main features

-- **Solidity integration:** fhEVM contracts are simple solidity contracts that are built using traditional solidity tool-chains.
+- **Solidity integration:** fhevm contracts are simple solidity contracts that are built using traditional solidity tool-chains.
 - **Simple developer experience:** Developers can use the `euint` data types to mark which part of their contracts should be private.
 - **Programmable privacy:** All the logic for access control of encrypted states is defined by developers in their smart contracts.
 - **High precision encrypted integers :** Up to 256 bits of precision for integers